 You are able to get on the bus or train, but be ready to pay a juicy fine since the tickets are probably not valid for the seat you’re taking.

-Also, don’t hesitate to ask people in your accommodation to help you with booking your ticket for public transport.
-If you’re planning to travel by train and want to book online, check out Seat 61.
 Always buy tickets directly from a transportation company or on the main stations.
 Some hostels/hotels offer the services, so it’s a good thing to check with your accommodation.

 Also, don’t hesitate to ask people in your accommodation to help you with booking your ticket for public transport.